What Happens If You Don’t Have Student Insurance Abroad?

 Real Story: Making an Intelligent Choice

-Ming, who is an international student from China, spent days researching many health coverage insurance plans in Canada.
+Ming, who is an international student from China, spent days researching many health insurance plans in Canada.
 Having encountered so many dental problems, Ming finally landed a plan that would give him peace of mind for the rest of his life.

 Exploring Dental Insurance Claims as an International Student